-Lobbying exposes Wells Fargo & Company (“WFC”) to risks that could affect its stated goals, objectives, and ultimately shareholder value, and
+Lobbying exposes Wells Fargo & Company (“WFC”) to risks that could affect its goals, objectives, and ultimately shareholder value, and

 1. Company policy and procedures governing lobbying, both direct and indirect, and grassroots lobbying communications.

 2. Payments by WFC used for (a) direct or indirect lobbying or (b) grassroots lobbying communications, in each case including the amount of the payment and the recipient.

 3. WFC’s membership in and payments to any tax-exempt organization that writes and endorses model legislation.

 4. Description of the decision making process and oversight by management and the Board for making payments described in sections 2 and 3 above.

 For purposes of this proposal, “grassroots lobbying communication” is communication directed to the general public that (a) refers to specific legislation or regulation, (b) reflects a view on the legislation or regulation and (c) encourages the recipient of the communication to take action with respect to the legislation or regulation.
 “Indirect lobbying” is lobbying engaged in by a trade association or other organization of which WFC is a member.
 Both “direct and indirect lobbying” and “grassroots lobbying communications” include efforts at the local, state and federal levels.
 The report should be presented to the Audit Committee or other relevant Board committees and posted on WFC’s website.

 As shareholders, we encourage transparency and accountability in the use of corporate funds to influence legislation and regulation both directly and indirectly.
 Absent a system of accountability, company assets could be used for objectives contrary to WFC’s long-term interests.